alrojasduarte86/diff/README.md

 # diff

-This application exposes three endpoints:
+This application can be used to compare two pieces of text by calling the following http endpoints:

 * PUT /v1/diff/{id}/left: Is used to set the left piece of data to be compared.
 The body of the request should be a JSON Base64 code text.<br/>